project-flowstate/flowstate/docs/adr/0003-fixed-timestep-simulation.md

 To achieve determinism (ADR-0002), the simulation must advance in predictable, fixed-size increments independent of frame rate or wall-clock time.

 ## Decision
-The Simulation Plane (ADR-0001) MUST advance in **fixed discrete ticks**.
+The Simulation Core (DM-0014, defined in ADR-0001) MUST advance in **fixed discrete ticks**.
 Each tick represents a fixed duration of simulated time.

 **Requirements:**
 - Simulation stepping function: `advance(state, inputs, dt_seconds)` where `dt_seconds` is constant for a match